 Mr Big I Am supplied Laura with weekends in the city, expensive hotels, Vip tickets to night clubs, a taxi on account: to take a princess out, to bring her home.
 A fistful of money pressed into Her smaller, eager hand.
 Champagne lifestyle.
 Laura loved this lifestyle, oh how she loved it.

-She did not see the champagne lifestyle as a ploy to snare and nail her heart.
-Did not know women before, women who followed, enjoyed the same treatment.
-Laura thought she was the only one.
+Laura did not see the champagne lifestyle as a ploy to snare and nail her heart.
+She did not know women before, women who would follow, enjoyed the same treatment.
+Laura assumed she was the only one.

 We thought we understood: difficult for Laura who lost her wedding only six months ago.

 We understood nothing.
 Mr Big I Am had a distaste for our family of life, the close bond we shared.
 He had a plan to break that unit.